MariaDB: History of MariaDB Foundation

 In December 2012 Michael Widenius, David Axmark, and Allan Larsson announced the formation of a foundation that would oversee the development of MariaDB.

 At the time of founding in 2013 the Foundation wished to create a governance model similar to that used by the Eclipse Foundation.
 The Board appointed the Eclipse Foundation's Executive Director Mike Milinkovich as an advisor to lead the transition.

-The MariaDB Foundation's first sponsor and member was MariaDB Corporation Ab that joined in 2014 after initial agreements on the division of ownership and roles between the MariaDB Foundation and MariaDB Corporation.
-E.g. MariaDB is a registered trademark of MariaDB Corporation Ab, used under license by the MariaDB Foundation.
-MariaDB Corporation Ab was originally founded in 2010 as SkySQL Corporation Ab, but changed name in 2014 to reflect its role as the main driving force behind the development of MariaDB server and the biggest support-provider for it.
+The MariaDB Foundation's first sponsor and member was MariaDB Corporation AB that joined in 2014 after initial agreements on the division of ownership and roles between the MariaDB Foundation and MariaDB Corporation.
+E.g. MariaDB is a registered trademark of MariaDB Corporation AB, used under license by the MariaDB Foundation.
+MariaDB Corporation AB was originally founded in 2010 as SkySQL Corporation Ab, but changed name in 2014 to reflect its role as the main driving force behind the development of MariaDB server and the biggest support-provider for it.
 Foundation CEO at the time, Simon Phipps quit in 2014 on the sale of the MariaDB trademark to SkySQL.
 He later said: "I quit as soon as it was obvious the company was not going to allow an independent foundation."

 Simon Phipps was CEO of the Foundation from April 2013 to 2014.
 Otto Kekäläinen was the CEO from January 2015 to September 2018.
 Arjen Lentz was appointed CEO of the Foundation in October 2018 and resigned in December 2018.
 Kaj Arnö joined as the CEO on 1 February 2019.
 Eric Herman is the current chairman of the board.

-MariaDB Corporation Ab
+MariaDB Corporation AB

 Initially, the development activities around MariaDB were based entirely on open source and non-commercial.
-To build a global business, MariaDB Corporation Ab was founded in 2010 by Patrik Backman, Ralf Wahlsten, Kaj Arnö, Max Mether, Ulf Sandberg, Mick Carney and Michael "Monty" Widenius.
-The current CEO of MariaDB Corporation is Michael Howard.
+To build a global business, MariaDB Corporation AB was founded in 2010 by Patrik Backman, Ralf Wahlsten, Kaj Arnö, Max Mether, Ulf Sandberg, Mick Carney and Michael "Monty" Widenius.
+The current CEO of MariaDB Corporation is Paul O'Brien.

-MariaDB Corporation Ab was formed after a merger between SkySQL Corporation Ab and Monty Program on 23 April 2013.
+MariaDB Corporation AB was formed after a merger between SkySQL Corporation Ab and Monty Program on 23 April 2013.
 Subsequently, the name was changed on 1 October 2014 to reflect the company's role as the main driving force behind the development of MariaDB Server and the largest support-provider for it.

-MariaDB Corporation Ab announced in February 2022 its intention to become a publicly listed company on the New York Stock Exchange (NYSE).
+MariaDB Corporation AB announced in February 2022 its intention to become a publicly listed company on the New York Stock Exchange (NYSE).

-Products of MariaDB Corporation Ab
+Products of MariaDB Corporation AB

-MariaDB Corporation Ab is a contributor to the MariaDB Server, develops the MariaDB database connectors (C, C++, Java 7, Java 8, Node.js, ODBC, Python, R2DBC) as well as the MariaDB Enterprise Platform, including the MariaDB Enterprise Server, optimized for production deployments.
+MariaDB Corporation AB is a contributor to the MariaDB Server, develops the MariaDB database connectors (C, C++, Java 7, Java 8, Node.js, ODBC, Python, R2DBC) as well as the MariaDB Enterprise Platform, including the MariaDB Enterprise Server, optimized for production deployments.
 The MariaDB Enterprise Platform includes MariaDB MaxScale, an advanced database proxy, MariaDB ColumnStore, a columnar storage engine for interactive ad hoc analytics, MariaDB Xpand, a distributed SQL storage engine for massive transactional scalability, and MariaDB Enterprise Server, an enhanced, hardened and secured version of the community server.
 MariaDB Corporation offers the MariaDB Enterprise Platform in the cloud under the name SkySQL, a database-as-a-service.